kinanen/Solita-CityBikes/README.md

   - View Top 25 trips on the map.
   - Top trips and All trips list views are paginated.
 Pagination is implemented by sql and ef core

+App uses data from SQL server database, in where all given data has been uploaded.
+Some justifications has been done locally when seeting database up.

 ## Technologies used in project

 Application is done with Microsoft SQL server, C# backend and React frontend.
 Application is running at Azure Web App service.

-Tests in C# backend are done with ....
+Tests in C# backend are done with XUnit
 Tests for React frontend and applications data API are done using JEST

+##

 ## Data used in the project